 How will Infotainment systems evolve?

 Looking to the future, infotainment systems are likely to evolve significantly.

 As autonomous driving takes hold, the entertainment angle will increasingly dominate, and large, safe, daylight visible screens will increasingly be a core selling point.
 The number of screens is also increasing.
 In addition to passenger and rear seat screens, advancements in flexible and shaped screens mean that auxiliary screens will continue to appear and are likely to all link back to the infotainment system (in fact the windscreen may ultimately become the largest display in the vehicle).

 Whilst the pure entertainment size pixels will dominate, for car control and information, voice is likely to dominate.

-Alexa or Google voice integration are already key features for a modern car, and in addition to all the web centric features, controlling auxillary car features, navigation and entertainment via voice is potentially far safer and simpler than endless submenus.
+Alexa or Google voice integration are already key features for a modern car, and in addition to all the web centric features, controlling auxiliary car features, navigation and entertainment via voice is potentially far safer and simpler than endless submenus.

 The use of voice also provides OEMs with one of the best solutions to the discoverability challenge.
 Given the wide range of features new vehicles have, and the sizeable investments OEMs make to develop them, enabling quick and simple methods for vehicle users to discover such features is critical – especially if those features are revenue generating.
-This will need to complemented with automotive cybersecurity solutions to ensure that fraud and theft risks are eradicated.
+This will need to be complemented with automotive cybersecurity solutions to ensure that fraud and theft risks are eradicated.

 There is also the promise of more conversational interaction, helping inform the driver of options they may be unaware of, and gaining valuable feedback for the OEM on which features are missing, or are present but never used.
-These are things that an expensive paper based, and often unread, manual cannot hope to provide.
+These are things that an expensive, paper-based, and often unread, manual cannot hope to provide.

 How the mobile industry is informing automotive infotainment